 Fort Saskatchewan Trails

-Fort Saskatchewan has over 400 hectares of parks and recreational areas, with 75 km of paved trails!
-PDF map of trails.
+Fort Saskatchewan has over 400 hectares of parks and recreational areas, with 75 km of paved trails and amazing river valley trails!
+Here's the link to PDF map of trails.

-- Turner Park Trail is a 2.4 km loop down by the river, Turner Park and the campground.
-Very popular, so you are likely to encounter others on your travels.
+- Turner Park Trail is a 1.1 km down by the river, Turner Park and the campground.
+Great spot for a walk and a picnic.

-- West River's Edge Wetlands is a bigger trail loop of 6.9 km.
+- West River's Edge Wetlands is a bigger trail loop of 5.1 km, passing by the fish pond, pavillion and off-leash dog park.
 It has expanded and now leads right out to Strathcona County and Sherwood Park for the more ambitious.